thomaskwscott/kaspar/README.md

 Messages are converted to RawRow (uk.co.threefi.dataload.structure.RawRow) objects which wrap an array of strings (1 string per column) representing a row.
 This conversion happens during the read from disk process.
 This is done using a Columnifier (uk.co.threefi.dataload.structure.Columnifier).
 The only implementation of this available right now is the CSVColumnifier which splits the messages on a delimiter.
+The first 2 columns (rawRow.getColumnVal(0) and rawRow.getColumnVal(1)) are currently reserved for offset and timestamps of the message.

 The RawRows must then be converted into SparkSQL Row format using a conversion function such as the one below: